Jennifer Coolidge praised for hilarious Golden Globes monologue

 Jennifer Coolidge took the stage at the 80th Golden Globe Awards on Tuesday and did not fail to make many, many people laugh in the process.

-The White Lotus star, who was nominated for both Best Supporting Actress in a Series, Miniseries, or Motion Picture Made for Television and Best Supporting Actress in a Limited Series/Anthology or Motion Picture Made for Television, presented the award for Best Performance by an Actor in a Supporting Role in a Musical-Comedy or Drama Television Series.
+The White Lotus star, who went on to win Best Supporting Actress in a Television Limited Series/Motion Picture, presented the award for Best Performance by an Actor in a Supporting Role in a Musical-Comedy or Drama Television Series.

 Ahead of Coolidge announcing the winner -- Tyler James Williams for his role in Abbott Elementary -- she gave a three-minute-long monologue that included jokes about everything from Crocs to teleprompters to Kaley Cuoco’s name.

-The 61-year-old opened up her speech by recalling to the crowd how she was asked to present at the show.
+The 61-year-old, who went on to win opened up her speech by recalling to the crowd how she was asked to present at the show.
 She claimed she received a call asking her to do so, agreed, and then immediately panicked.

 “I said, ‘Oh my god, that is such an honor.
 Thank you.
 Thank you so much.
 Yes, I would love to.’
 And I hung up on her.
 And then I thought about it for a little bit, and I just had a complete anxiety attack,” she said.